Hawk Property Subarea Planning

 - Thu., August 29, 2013 – Special Planning Commission meeting to discuss Hawk Property Subarea Plan and provide direction to staff and consultant on any recommended changes.

-- Powerpoint presented at the meeting summarizing comments recieved and next steps on Subarea Plan.
+- Powerpoint presented at the meeting summarizing comments received and next steps on Subarea Plan.

 - Tue., October 29, 2013 -- Community Meeting on the Hawk Property Planned Action Ordinance.